wtsia/Blog-Site/roverblog/content/posts/codingchallenges.md

 n = 4 \to [a_0, a_1, a_2, a_3] \to a_0 \begin{pmatrix} a_1 \\\\ a_2 \\\\ a_3 \end{pmatrix} + a_1 \begin{pmatrix} a_0 \\\\ a_2 \\\\ a_3 \end{pmatrix} + a_2 \begin{pmatrix} a_0 \\\\ a_1 \\\\ a_3 \end{pmatrix} + a_3 \begin{pmatrix} a_0 \\\\ a_1 \\\\ a_2 \end{pmatrix}
 $$

 As we can see, the relationship between array length and operations applied can be seen as first storing the variable which costs 1 unit of time, then comparing the variable to other members of the array.
-We can represent this in a finite series:
+We can represent this in a finite series for array length $N$:

 $$
 \sum_{i = 1}^{N}n^2 = 1 + 4 + 9 + 16 + ...